10 Reasons We Shouldn’t Yell

 - “It’s my personality.”

-That question changed everything for me, as a coach whose default response was yelling.
+That question changed everything for me; as a coach whose default response was yelling.
 Suddenly, it wasn’t about whether it was right or wrong.
 It was about the best way to lead because I wanted to be the best coach I could be!

 I started to really reflect and study.
 Was yelling the best way to motivate, show I cared, and hold them to high standards?
 I found logical and scientific reasons for why I shouldn’t yell, and when I started to train alternative responses, I experienced some other reasons.
+Here are ten reasons we shouldn’t yell.

 10 Reasons We Shouldn’t Yell